-Current tax payable is based on taxable profits recorded during the year.
-Taxable profit differs from the profit reported in the statement of comprehensive income, due to the items of income or expenses that are taxable or deductible in other years and items that are never taxable or deductible.
+Current tax payable is based on tax profits recorded during the year.
+The tax profit differs from the profit reported in the comprehensive income statement, due to the items of income or expenses that are taxable or deductible in other years and items that are never taxable or deductible.
 TGI's liability for current tax is calculated using the tax rates enacted or substantially approved at the end of the reporting period.
-TGI determines the provision for income tax and complementary taxes based on taxable income or presumptive income, whichever is highest, estimated at rates specified in the tax law.
+TGI determines the provision for income tax and complementary taxes based on taxable income or presumptive income, the highest, estimated at rates specified in the tax law.